Cool stuff that didn’t belong anywhere else.

 In episode 6, Nanami believes that her brother is out to kill her.
 She imagines Touga and Anthy together, Touga improbably holding a rose in a flowerpot by the stem.
 Anthy cuts the rose so that the pot falls on Nanami’s head.

-It’s entirely fictional, but at the same time—that is what’s going on.
+It’s entirely imaginary, but at the same time—that is what’s going on.
 Anthy and Touga are plotting together against Nanami, though she is wrong about why and how.
-Anthy is likely under orders from Akio to assist in Touga’s plot.
+Anthy regularly works with Touga.
 (Anthy wants vengeance against Nanami, but this plot doesn’t provide much.)
 Touga’s motive is shown by his smug backward glance at the end of the episode, when Utena is impressed: He wanted to impress Utena, and he’s pleased with himself that he did.
 Well, he’s smug and arrogant in general.
 If his sister is inconvenienced, eh, so what?

-He’s smug, and arrogant, and cruel, and plotting, to say that the patriarchy is all those things.
-He wants to be Akio.
+He’s smug, and arrogant, and cruel, and plotting.
+He wants to be Akio, and the patriarchy is all those things.

 Anthy is a co-conspirator, and Mitsuru is included in the plot as an involuntary participant.
 It’s sophisticated plotting, though only a shadow of what Akio does.
 It foretells the structure of Touga’s plot in episode 9 to convince Utena he is her prince: Anthy is co-conspirator, and this time Saionji is the involuntary participant to be exploited.
 With Akio’s plots, Anthy is the lesser co-conspirator and all other characters are involuntary participants and/or victims.

 Denial of responsibility by perpetrators is the topic of the rose scene.
 Though she believes they must be plotting together, Nanami imagines that her beloved Touga is a good guy passively holding the rose, and evil Anthy executes the attack.
-It is also how Touga presents himself: Everything bad in the episode was due to misunderstandings and to other people’s actions, then he showed up to save the day.
+And it’s how Touga presents himself: Everything bad in the episode was due to misunderstandings and to other people’s actions, then he showed up to save the day.
 At the end of the episode, Touga blames Nanami’s prank, which doesn’t make sense unless he is referring back to episode 3.
+In episode 11, he says in effect that if you trick somebody, it’s their fault for being tricked.
+In his world, fraud is no crime.
 Perpetrators in Utena routinely press responsibility on others: Nanami plans harm, and has her minions carry it out.
 Touga makes Saionji the bad guy in episode 9.
 Akio gets Anthy to do his dirty work, like poisoning Kanae and backstabbing Utena.
 In Anthy’s car ride with Akio, Akio tells her that it’s the world causing her pain.
 When Akio corrupts Utena, and every time he manipulates her into another corrupt decision, he ensures that she sees it as her own decision.
 Mikage, Ruka, and Akio agree: The person manipulated into a duel chose it of their own free will.
 It goes on and on.

 Victim blaming is a popular way to deny responsibility.
 Victim Anthy collects a lot of blame.

-By the way, in the gym shed Saionji is behind a cage full of round balls, marking him as female, while Utena is behind a stack of flat exercise mats, marking her as male.
+It’s an old sexist trope: The boy thinks he should not stare at the girl and covers his face, but peeks through his fingers.
+The picture on the right is from Kimagure Orange Road, 1987.
+The trope might originally be from Urusei Yatsura, whose manga started in 1978.
+Utena plays the boy role and Saionji is the girl.
+Saionji is behind a cage of round balls, marking him as female, while Utena is behind a stack of flat exercise mats, marking her as male.
 Saionji is the girl of Touga and Saionji, and Utena is the boy of Anthy and Utena.
-I like the ironic contrast with Saionji as the (violent and controlling) boy of Saionji and Anthy, irony which is heightened by the body swap.
+I like the ironic contrast with Saionji as the violent and controlling boy of Saionji and Anthy, irony which is heightened by the body swap.

 Even the silly episodes have serious points.
 In episode 6, Utena thinks it’s cool that the “prince” (actually Mitsuru) who saved Nanami left without giving his name—as Utena’s prince did in the prince story.
 If you ask me, the silliest episode is 24, the reading of Mitsuru’s Nanami notebook.
 It’s more foreshadowing of Utena’s corruptibility, but this is what stands out to me: Mitsuru pretending to be Nanami’s brother says “come here, Nanami” echoing Akio’s language to Anthy.
-Yow.
+(Akio’s word has a wide range of usage, but in the bare form that he uses it is most associated with parents speaking to their children.
+Mitsuru is pulling a reversal.)

 In episode 9, when Saionji tells Utena that he’ll attain eternity with Anthy, Utena seems momentarily shaken, repeating unsteadily “eternity?”